 NURS 4110.
 Informatics.
 This course provides an introduction to healthcare informatics and electronic medical records.
-In this course, general computer office applications and healthcare specific information technology applications are presented and used.
+In this course, general computer office applications and healthcare-specific information technology applications are presented and used.
 The major product for this course will focus on information systems as related to healthcare safety, quality improvement, resource utilization, and data management to improve patient outcome.
 Ethical and legal issues impacting the use of technology in healthcare are explored.
 3-0-3

 NURS 4111.
 Ethics in Nursing.
-This course will explore current models for ethical decision-making.
-Selected ethical dilemmas in nursing practice will be analyzed.
-There will be an emphasis on the self- evaluation of personal and professional values.
+This course explores current models for ethical decisionmaking.
+Selected ethical dilemmas in nursing practice are analyzed.
+There is an emphasis on the self-evaluation of personal and professional values.
 3-0-3